jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/MLP_ConvNets_theory.md

 permalink: /mlp-convnets-theory/
 ---

-This page contains the theoretical part of the MLP-CNN topic for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya.
+This page contains the theoretical part of the ANN-CNN topic for the Deep Learning course at the Master in Artificial Inteligence of the Universitat Politècnica de Catalunya.

 Table of Contents: